JasonEckardt/JasonEckardt/README.md

 - 👋 Hi, I’m @JasonEckardt
 - 👀 I’m interested in ...
 Computer Science / Computer Engineering
 - 🌱 I’m currently a student at Adrian College
-- 📫 How to reach me ... jasoneckardttaing@gmail.com OR jeckardt-taing25@adrian.edu
+- 📫 How to reach me ... there will be a contact me form on my website jasoneckardt.github.io!
 - This repo is used to showcase my previous code from my course assignments.
 They are organized in folders by their course subjects.

 <!---